laughtale678/MERN-UniRentFinder/README.md

 ## Getting Started

-To set up and run this project locally, please clone this repo to your computer and run "npm install" "npm run dev" in the repository.
+To set up and run this project locally, please clone this repo to your computer and run "npm build", "npm start"(check package.json file in root dir) in the repository.